Let us help you with finding an office space

 Only 14% of the occupiers surveyed believed it was their sole responsibility to make their future workplace safer.

-Coming out of the Covid-19 pandemic, the delivery of safe and secure workspaces is paramount.
-This is likely to be a joint effort between building owners/operators, and occupiers.
+Following the pandemic, the delivery of safe and secure workspaces was paramount, and needed to be a joint effort between building owners/operators, and occupiers.
 In fact, according to research from our (Y)OUR SPACE report only 14% of the occupiers surveyed believed it was their sole responsibility to make their future workplace safer.

 Of the remaining 86%, a range of expectations were referenced, with more regular building cleaning, fewer physical touch-points and increased maintenance of air-conditioning systems being the most popular interventions.